mariohmol/dev-environments/dev/UbuntuEnvironment.md

-# Mac environment
+# Ubuntu environment

-A cheatsheet with step by step to configure a Mac OS from the scratch with the best tools for development.
-Teste on latest Big Sur Osx.
+A cheatsheet with step by step to configure a Ubuntu OS from the scratch with the best tools for development.
+Teste on latest 20.04 LTS.

 Install brew
 * https://brew.sh